mxahan/mxahan.github.io/_posts/2020-04-08-Random_Thoughts.md

 Make absolute sure to look back and edit, organize and rethink things sometimes.

+#### Take some times off
+Think, study and take sometimes out off your focus once in a while (may be days, week or at least once in a month).
+Balance this with your focus project or research works.
+Utilize this time either to look back or look beyond your researches.
+In my case I take some times off to write blogs.
+This eventually increases my writing skills and helps my research.
+I love playing badminton and table tennis.
+Streaming off the body takes my mind off and aid me with a clearer mind for the next time to focus on the long term goals.

+One Keynote to remember that this taking time off should still focus on research in a passive ways.
+Be sure to balance the time and keep main focus and labor on the original researches and projects.

 #### Know where you want to reach

 #### Know and master your logistics